m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 If you want to perform an actual upgrade remove the -readiness flag from the command line.
 If you intended to perform just the readiness phase, no action is necessary.
 ```

-If there is no error and ready to upgrade, run the command again without `-readiness` flag.
+If there are no errors and you are ready to upgrade, run the command again without the `-readiness` flag.

 ```shell
 ./ua -response /tmp/response.txt -logDir /tmp